ZehMatt/7dtd-WalkerSim2/Docs/configuring/configuration/examples/city-migrators.md

 ![City Migrators](../../../img/city-migrators-example.gif)
 </div>

 Agents spawn in cities and travel between them using roads.
-The **CityVisitor** processor gives each agent a destination city — larger cities are more likely to be chosen.
+The **CityVisitor** processor gives each agent a destination city, larger cities are more likely to be chosen.
 Once an agent arrives, it explores for a while before picking a new destination and heading out again.

 **StickToRoads** keeps agents on the road network during travel.
 Combined with alignment and separation, groups move together along roads in loose formations. **WorldEvents** ensures agents still react to player-generated sounds like gunshots and explosions.